 Many studies have been done to evaluate the safety of multiple vaccines.
 None has shown that multiple vaccines cause a problem.
 Children are exposed to many foreign substances every day with no harmful effects.
 Scientists say that the tiny amount of virus or bacteria in vaccines is not enough to harm a child.
 What can be harmful, however, is delaying a child's vaccines unnecessarily.

-What is the association between vaccinations and SIDS?
+What is the association between vaccines and SIDS?

-According to the recommendations developed by the American Academy of Pediatrics to help reduce the risk for sudden infant death syndrome (SIDS) and other sleep-related deaths in infants up to 12 months old, making sure that your child is fully immunized can help reduce the risk for SIDS.
+Recommendations were developed by the American Academy of Pediatrics (AAP) to help reduce the risk for sudden infant death syndrome (SIDS) and other sleep-related deaths in infants up to 12 months old.
+AAP says that making sure your child is fully immunized can help reduce the risk for SIDS.
 No evidence has been found linking vaccines as a cause of SIDS.